Capital One Class Action Settlement Payments Are Being Sent Out - Check Your Email

 of transaction data from a total of 23 days during 2016, 2017 and 2018.

-The Capital One data breach also result in about 120,000 Social Security numbers and 80,000 linked bank account
+The Capital One data breach also resulted in about 120,000 Social Security numbers and 80,000 linked bank account

 numbers being accessed by attackers.
-This data is deemed extremely sensitive as it is personally identifiable information.
+This data is deemed extremely sensitive as it is sensitive and personally identifiable information.

 How Do I Qualify?